cyberbotics/webots-doc/guide/object-factory.md

 > **File location**: "WEBOTS\_HOME/projects/objects/factory/tools/protos/Screwdriver.proto"

+### Screwdriver Description

+A Philips screwdriver.
+The blade and handle are balanced.

 ### Screwdriver Field Summary

 - `contactMaterial`: Is equivalent to the `contactMaterial` field of the [Solid](../reference/solid.md) node.